 Students who meet eligibility criteria under Free, Appropriate Public Education (FAPE), have a right to special education and related services to meet their individual needs.
 The student’s needs and services are documented in the student’s Individualized Education Program (IEP).
 If a parent or guardian thinks their son or daughter is not receiving appropriate services under FAPE or not receiving services documented in the IEP, they can file a complaint with the Minnesota Department of Education (MDE).
 This guide will describe when and how to use that process.

-Before filing a complaint, it is helpful to speak with an educational advocate at The Arc Greater Twin Cities.
-The Arc advocate will discuss the complaint process with you.
-Together, you and the Arc advocate will discuss if filing a complaint is the best option to resolve the issue or if other options may be more helpful.
-The Arc advocate may help you fill out the complaint form.
+Before filing a complaint, it is helpful to speak with an educational advocate at The Arc Minnesota.
+The Arc Minnesota advocate will discuss the complaint process with you.
+Together, you and The Arc Minnesota advocate will discuss if filing a complaint is the best option to resolve the issue or if other options may be more helpful.
+The Arc Minnesota advocate may help you fill out the complaint form.

 You may want to file a complaint if you think the school: